 All mortgage agents and brokers must complete the Challenge Exam or Private Mortgages Course before renewing their licence in March 2024.
 The Challenge Exam is only available to agents and brokers who have five years or more continuous licensing experience as of April 1, 2023.
 The Challenge Exam must be completed by October 31, 2023, and may only be attempted once.
 Individuals who do not pass the Challenge Exam must complete the Private Mortgages Course.

-In early 2023, all active mortgage agents and brokers will receive an email advising the if they are eligible to take the Challenge Exam or must complete the Private Mortgages Course in order to maintain their licence after March 31, 2024.
+In early 2023, all active mortgage agents and brokers received an email advising them if they are eligible to take the Challenge Exam or must complete the Private Mortgages Course to maintain their licence after March 31, 2024.

 Visit New Licensing Requirements Transition – Information and Resources or see materials from FSRA’s recent webinar to learn more about new licensing requirements.

 New Criminal Record and Judicial Matters check process